 Here are a few hotels and holiday home accommodation options in Wanaka.

 We stayed at the Te Wanaka Lodge and loved our experience.
-We were delighted not only by its location but also by the hospitality!
+We were delighted not only by its location but also by its hospitality!

-We hope this post gave you an idea about Wanaka and gets you to stay in this beautiful town and not come here to visit it for the lone tree in Lake Wanaka.
+We hope this post gave you an idea about Wanaka and got you to stay in this beautiful town and not come here to visit it for the lone tree in Lake Wanaka.